FreddyKly/ExtraSecureForum/README.md

 - This should build the docker images and then let them run.
 The Backend will be running on localhost:8080 and the Frontend on localhost:8081.
 After this command wait for everything to download and install (maybe 5min).

-- If the backend container stops running with an error like: "SqlError: (conn=-1, no: 45028, SQLState: HY000) retrieve connection from pool timeout after 10002ms" then the backend tried to connect to the database before the databse was up and running.
-If this happens simply open another terminal and run the command:
+- If the backend container stops running with an error like: "SqlError: (conn=-1, no: 45028, SQLState: HY000) retrieve connection from pool timeout after 10002ms" then the backend tried to connect to the database before it was up and running.
+If this happens, simply open another terminal and run the command:
 `docker-compose run backend`.

 - You're Done!
-Yay!
+You can now visit the App under `localhost:8081`!

 <hr>

-# Alternative
+# Alternative setup
 Open 3 terminals for the three different services.
 ## Frontend
 1. `cd Frontend`